-The church has made much self-congratulation self-promotion PR regarding their new relationship with the NAACP in the past couple years.
+The church has made much self-congratulation and self-promotion PR regarding its new relationship with the NAACP in the past couple of years.
 They are speaking words of unity and shared vision, which is great, but there is a backstory.

 The Backstory of Blacks and the church

 You may think that this was done away with during the old history of the church or during the civil rights era.
-We’d like to think that our church is progressive in civil rights and that it embodied the “we are all children of God” mantra deeply, but no. In the grand scheme of things, including all races is a very new to concept to the mormon church.
-The priesthood was granted to people of color, or as the church called them “of african descent,” in 1978, a mere 42 years ago.
-The Civil Rights Act passed in 1964 which prohibited discrimination in public places, provided for the integration of schools and other public facilities, and made employment discrimination illegal.
+We’d like to think that our church is progressive in civil rights and that it embodied the “we are all children of God” mantra deeply, but no. In the grand scheme of things, including all races is a very new concept to the Mormon church.
+The priesthood was granted to people of color, or as the church called them “of African descent,” in 1978, a mere 42 years ago.
+The Civil Rights Act, passed in 1964, prohibited discrimination in public places, provided for the integration of schools and other public facilities, and made employment discrimination illegal.
 The church continued to deny full participation based on race for a further 14 years.

-A requirement to serving in any leadership roles in the church is holding the priesthood, so blacks were not allowed to serve in any leadership callings.
+A requirement to serve in any leadership roles in the church is holding the priesthood, so blacks were not allowed to serve in any leadership callings.
 They couldn’t even do the small things – such as blessing or even passing the sacrament.
-A 12 year old white boy could already do more to serve in the church than any black man.
+A 12-year-old white boy could already do more to serve in the church than any black man.
 Holding any form of the priesthood in the church was denied to all blacks.
 Even serving in Boy Scout troop leadership was forbidden to black youth in the church, since these positions were correlated with quorum leadership positions, and black youth were forbidden any leadership without the priesthood.